 Cheap auto insurance for teens

-Insurance carriers consider a driver’s age when determining their insurance premium.
+Insurance carriers in most states consider a driver’s age when determining their insurance premium.
 When it comes to insurance for teens, age is a particularly important factor because certain age groups are associated with a greater likelihood of accidents than others.

-For teen drivers in particular, inexperience and statistical crash data typically result in a higher premium than their more experienced adult counterparts.
-According to the Centers for Disease Control, teens are more at risk for car accidents than any other age group.
-In fact, teen drivers are almost three times more likely than drivers aged 20 or older to be involved in a fatal car crash.
+For teen drivers in particular, inexperience and statistical crash data typically result in a higher premium than more experienced adult drivers.
+According to the Centers for Disease Control (CDC), teen drivers are almost three times more likely than drivers aged 20 or older to be involved in a fatal car crash.
 However, even young drivers and parents of teens can find cheap car insurance coverage.

 16- and 17-year-olds on their parents’ policy